SoftUni-Internal/interactive-content/EN/02-Text-Processing/02-Manipulating-Strings.md

 System.out.println(String.join(" ", arr));
 ```

-You can `String.join()` with any Iterable collection such as List, Array, Set, Queue, Stack.
+You can use `String.join()` with any Iterable collection such as List, Array, Set, Queue, Stack.

 [/slide]